 Social Media has exponentially increased the amount of content on the Web and the amount of information a person needs to distill each day.
 How often do you read in full the stuff YOU actually like on Facebook?
 Be honest?
 Maybe 3 out of 10 articles or posts.
 I know that’s my average.

-Now, how often fro you read your friends and families likes?
+Now, how often do you read your friends and families likes?
 Never?
 That’s what I thought.
 FaceBook likes are the equivalent of mastubatory marketing.
 You can say you did it.
-You can say it happened often, but ultimately you should be ashamed for this go-absolutely-nowhere metric.
+You can say it happened often, but ultimately it’s a metric of solitary gratitude that goes nowhere.

 Likes Go Nowhere